Can Airlines Detect Dummy Tickets? Explained Clearly

 Think of it this way: a dummy reservation is like penciling your name into a restaurant waitlist.
 A ticket number is when you’ve paid for the meal and secured your seat at the table.

-Security, Regulatory, And Operational Checks
+Transit, Regulatory, And Operational Checks

 There’s also a serious security and logistical side.
 Airlines can’t risk carrying passengers without proper tickets because it impacts: